mitsuji/abc2midi-wasm/readme.md

 # crotchet

-ABC notation printer and player for music composition and songwriting.
+ABC notation printer and encoder for music composition and songwriting.

 [try on github.io](https://mitsuji.github.io/crotchet/)